zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 The name of the file that is the entry point for construction of the dataservice, relative to the application's `/lib` directory.
 For example, for the `sample-app` the `fileName` value is `"helloWorld.js"` - without a path.
 So its typescript code is transpiled to JavaScript files that are placed directly into the `/lib` directory.

+**dependenciesIncluded**

+ Specify `true` for anything in the `pluginDefinition.json` file.
+Only specify `false` when you are adding dataservices to the server dynamically.

+### Router-type specific attributes

 **routerFactory (Optional)**

  When you use a router dataservice, the dataservice is included in the proxy server through a `require()` statement.
 If the dataservice's exports are defined such that the router is provided through a factory of a specific name, you must state the name of the exported factory using this attribute.

-**dependenciesIncluded**

- Specify `true` for anything in the `pluginDefinition.json` file.
-Only specify `false` when you are adding dataservices to the server dynamically.
+### Import-type specific attributes

+**sourcePlugin**

+ The ID of the plugin where the service can be found for an **import** type dataservice.

+**sourceName**

+ The name of the dataservice to be found in the source plugin when using an **import** type dataservice.

+**localName**

+ The name of the dataservice within your plugin's namespace when using an **import** type dataservice.

+**versionRange**

+ A semver string plus range modifiers such as "^" to denote what range of versions would satisfy the import.

+**Note: Import-type dataservices cannot at this time override the attributes of the imported dataservice.
+For example, if the original dataservice had `httpCaching:false`, and the import used `httpCaching:true`, the import's value is ignored and the original value used instead.**

+### External-type specific attributes

+**urlPrefix**

+ The prefix to be prepended when making the proxy connection to the external source.
+For example, if the user tried to access `<your external service>/foo`, but your urlPrefix was `/bar`, then the proxy would make a connection to `<your external destination>/bar/foo`.

+**isHttps**

+ Boolean used to tell the server whether to proxy to a destination that is or is not using https instead of http.

+**Note: External-type dataservices also require specification of the proxied host & port.
+This is accomplished via making a JSON file, `remote.json`, with attributes `host` and `port`, and placing it within the internal configuration storage for that dataservice.
+See more about that storage here: https://github.com/zowe/zlux/wiki/Configuration-Dataservice#internal--bootstrapping-use**

 ## Defining Java dataservices
 In addition to other types of dataservice, you can use Java (also called java-war) dataservices in your applications.
 Java dataservices are powered by Java Servlets.